310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 But then he found himself in some kind of trouble, and we never heard from him again.

-I can’t even reach a signal, no matter how many times I phone him.
+My calls won’t go through no matter how many times I phone him.
 {% endbubble %}

 {% bubble Midori idle %}